First Comes Love, Then Comes Murder

 after 24 years.

-Before Glegor is sentenced, Lauren gets the opportunity to speak directly to him.
+Before Gligor is sentenced, Lauren gets the opportunity to speak directly to him.
+Why would you kill my mom?

-Well, thank you very much.
+All right, well, thank you very much.
+Mr.

 Glegor, if there is anything that you would like to say to the court, now is your opportunity to do so.

-Your Honor, I want to express my deepest regret, shame, and remorse for the devastating tragedy that I caused.
+Your Honor, I want to express my deepest regret, shame, and remorse. for the devastating tragedy that I caused.

-And to help back up that remorse, Glegor's defense submitted a pre-sentencing memorandum that included these photos of of him smiling alongside Lauren, saying after their breakup, there was no animosity between them, and he only had positive memories of Leslie Prier.
+And to help back up that remorse, Glegor's defense submitted a pre-sentencing memorandum that included these photos of him smiling alongside Lauren, saying after their breakup, there was no animosity between them, and he only had positive memories of Leslie Prier.

 I'm sorry it's taken me this long to take full responsibility.
+I'm grateful the time has come.

 I'm relieved the secret is over.

-I had many blackouts leading up to the evening of May 1st and the morning of May 2nd, 2001, but none that resulted in the most regretful and devastating event of my
+I had many blackouts leading up to the evening of May 1st and the morning of May 2nd, 2001, but none that resulted in the most regretful and devastating event of my life.

-A memorandum filed by prosecutors prior to the sentencing quoted a more specific account from Glegor, saying, On May 1st, 2001, Mr.
+Although in court, Glegor said that most of the day was a blur, a memorandum filed by prosecutors prior to the sentencing quoted a more specific account from Glegor, saying, On May 1st, 2001, Mr.

-He stated that he vaguely remembered driving to work and stopping off at the Prier house around 9:30 a.m.
+Glegor remembered drinking both shots and mixed drinks.
+He stated that he vaguely remembered driving to work and stopping off at the prayer house around 9:30 a.m.

 on May 2nd, 2001.

-He recalled a vague memory of going into the house and he and Mrs.
+He recalled a vague memory of going into the house and he and Mrs. Prier having some sort of physical altercation.

 He does not recall placing her in the shower or trying to clean up the crime scene.